Kitchen Sink Cookies

 • Maldon sea salt

-DO I Have TO USE SEMI SWEET AND MILK CHOCOLATE?
+Do I Have TO USE SEMI SWEET AND MILK CHOCOLATE?

 You CAN use ANY kind of chocolate for these cookies!
 Try a mixture of any chocolate chips you have on hand OR the kinds of chips you have on hand!
 There’s NO wrong combination of chocolate, you just need some.